ayhameed/HNGi-REST-API/DOCUMENTATION.md

                         {
                             "message": "Name or ID parameter is required" }
+        - Request
+            URL: /api/user_id
+            Method: DELETE
+            Query Parameters (Provide either name or id): name (string, optional): The name of the person to be deleted. id (string, optional): The unique ID of the person to be deleted.

+            Example Request : Delete by name
+                DELETE <url>/api/user_id?name=abdulhameed%20yunusa
+            Example Request : Delete by id
+                DELETE <url>/api/user_id?id=64fe52afbbfdc9afd18900de

+            Responses:
+                Status: 200 OK (Person was successfully deleted) Body (JSON):
+                        {
+                            "message": "Person deleted",
+                            "person": {
+                                "_id": "64fe52afbbfdc9afd18900de",
+                                "name": "Deleted Person Name"
+                            }
+                        }

+                Status: 404 Not Found (If the person with the provided name or ID does not exist) Body (JSON):
+                    {
+                        "message": "Person not found"
+                    }
+                Status: 400 Bad Request (If neither name nor id is provided) Body (JSON):
+                    {
+                        "message": "Name or ID parameter is required" }

 ## Limitations and Assumptions
 - The API (POST: /api) assumes that the provided name field is a string and is required.
     - If a person with the same name already exists, the API will return a 409 Conflict status.

-- The route (GET: /api) accepts either the person's name or ID but not both.
+- The route (GET: /api/user_id) accepts either the person's name or ID but not both.
 You must provide either name or id as a query parameter.
+    - If neither name nor id is provided, the route returns a 400 Bad Request response.
+    - If the person with the provided name or ID does not exist, the route returns a 404 Not Found response.

+- The route (PUT: /api/user_id) accepts either the person's name or ID but not both.
+You must provide either name or id as a parameter.
+    - If neither name nor id is provided, the route returns a 400 Bad Request response.
+    - If the person with the provided name or ID does not exist, the route returns a 404 Not Found response.
+    - The request body must include a newData object containing the updated data for the person.

+- The route (DELETE: /api/user_id) accepts either the person's name or ID but not both.
+You must provide either name or id as a parameter.
     - If neither name nor id is provided, the route returns a 400 Bad Request response.
     - If the person with the provided name or ID does not exist, the route returns a 404 Not Found response.